 Thousands of customers use OutSystems' low-code platform to develop applications following an agile method.
 In a simple project, the developer usually works alone, releasing the results independently, while in complex projects the team has professionals who perform certain tasks in the process.
 In either of these situations, tools are used to support project management, design, test, application distribution, metric analysis, and other functions.

 In practice, what we discussed above means using multiple tools that do not communicate with each other, and thereby introducing a possibility to manually assign repeatable tasks at all stages of the project.
 Therefore, one of the key problems is that the low-code developers need an operating model that can combine all the different tools throughout the application's development lifecycle.

 Deployment pipelines help enterprise Low-code teams build an efficient and reusable process by maintaining development, test, and production environments.
-Application developer can incrementally transition new or updated application between environments, reconfiguring them with the appropriate functionality, data connections and permissions.
+Application developers can incrementally transition new or updated applications between environments, reconfiguring them with the appropriate functionality, data connections and permissions.

 - In general, low-code projects lack a good foundation, which prevents them from scaling effectively for future development and the project team is unable to create reusable components and libraries.

 - Monitoring the status of the issues is a complicated process because most of the time the application development team is disconnected from the project management team and therefore there is no communication as to what has been done, who did it, when and in which version a feature/fix was implemented.

 - There is hardly any automation testing, and in most cases the testing is carried out occasionally and manually, which leads to serious quality problems.
 In most cases, automation testing is done using Selenium software and test cases are encoded with Java.